Getting Your House Ready to Sell:

 Costs of Repairs

-Do not do anything expensive, such as remodeling.
+If your budget allows it, you may plan a kitchen or bath remodeling project to boost the value of your home.
 If possible, use savings to pay for any repairs and improvements – do not go charging up credit cards or obtaining new loans.
 Remember that part of selling a house is also preparing to buy your next home.
 You do not want to do anything that will affect your credit scores or hurt your ability to qualify for your next mortgage.
+That being said, you need to prioritize important repairs such as those that are done in your plumbing, furnaces, roof, etc. If your furnace isn’t working properly, a furnace repair must be done either before or after a home inspection.

 Fixing Up Outside the House